 General Features

 Most of the emission lines we track maintain their shape across the LOC plane, with the range of ionization parameters over which they emit broadening slightly with the removal of dust.
 Generally, the effects of dust are most prominent with the UV emission lines and some of the shorter wavelength optical emission lines.
 This observation is consistent with other studies about the effects of dust on the UV emission lines coming from the gas clouds within starburst galaxies (e.g. Heckman et al 1998).
-Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar).
+Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar; Figure 7b-c).
+[THIS ALSO ROBS THE GAS OF COOLANTS WHICH MEANS Te INCREASES AND WOULD INCREASE METALS EMISSION LINE STRENGTHS.
+HAVE YOU CONFIRMED THIS REASONING IN CLOUDY?]

 4.4.1 UV emission lines